Spam Rice Balls

 Directions

-• *Begin by cooking your short-grain rice over a stove top or a rice cooker.
 Once cooked, measure 2 cups of the cooked rice and spread the rice over a plate to cool completely.
 Set aside.

-• *Over medium heat, saute the diced spam for about 5-10 minutes until browned and lightly crispy.
+• Over medium heat, sauté the diced spam for about 5-10 minutes until browned and lightly crispy.

 • Mix together the soy sauce, sugar, and sake in a separate bowl until combined.
-Pour this over the crispy spam cubes and continue to cook until the sauce caramelizes and coats the spam.
+Pour this over the crispy spam cubes and continue to cook until the sauce reduces and coats the spam.
 Set aside.

 • *Shape the rice into small balls about 1-2 tbsps in size.
 Be sure to squeeze and pack the rice tightly to prevent them from crumbling.
 You should end up with around 12-15 rice balls in the end.